ProAlgos/ProAlgos-Cpp/cpp/include/algorithm/sorting/README.md

 Where N is the number of elements.

 ## 8. Quick sort
-This is an efficient sorting algorithm that uses the concept of 'divide and conquer'.
+An efficient sorting algorithm that uses the concept of 'divide and conquer'.
 This is a recursive algorithm.

 ### Usage
 ``` c++